-Academic Advisor: Sarah Wagner Email: swagner@frederick.edu Phone: 240.629.7945
+Academic Advisor: Sarah Wagner (for students whose last name starts with O-Z)

+Email: swagner@frederick.edu

 Prepares students for transfer to four-year institutions in STEM disciplines.

 A STEM education prepares students to think analytically, creatively, logically, and scientifically, and how to ask the questions and pose the solutions to the challenges facing our society.